-Bean Juice Club • Java Sunda Anaerobic Honey
+Bean Juice Club • Tanzania Mbeya Mwangoka, Natural

-This month’s Bean Juice Club coffee is an Anaerobic & Honey processed coffee from Java, Indonesia.
-It was grown and processed by 250 small farmers in the broader Cianjur District.
+This month’s Bean Juice Club coffee is a naturally processed coffee from Mbozi District, Tanzania.
+It was grown and processed by the Mwangoka family who have owned and operated a specialty coffee farm since 2000.

 Roast Level: Medium-Light

-This month’s Bean Juice Club coffee is an Anaerobic & Honey processed coffee from Java, Indonesia.
-It was grown and processed by 250 small farmers in the broader Cianjur District.
+This month’s Bean Juice Club coffee is a naturally processed coffee from Mbozi District, Tanzania.
+It was grown and processed by the Mwangoka family who have owned and operated a specialty coffee farm since 2000.

 Roast Level: Medium-Light

-This month’s Bean Juice Club coffee is an Anaerobic & Honey processed coffee from Java, Indonesia.
-It was grown and processed by 250 small farmers in the broader Cianjur District.
+This month’s Bean Juice Club coffee is a naturally processed coffee from Mbozi District, Tanzania.
+It was grown and processed by the Mwangoka family who have owned and operated a specialty coffee farm since 2000.

 Roast Level: Medium-Light